ayush-rathore/task-cli/README.md

 Use the ls command to see all the items that are not yet complete, in ascending order of priority.

-Every item should be printed on a new line. with the following format

 ```
 [index] [task] [priority]
 ```